-Day 25 - Vinto Tinto y Jamon : Mansilla de las Mulas to Leon
+Day 25 - Vinto Tinto a d Jamon : Mansilla de las Mulas to Leon

 Enjoying our respite, we awaited in the shaded entrance of the Monastery, and by 2 we were welcomed in and shown to beds in a section specially designated for couples.
 Here I have to admit that travelling in a small group or with a friend clearly seems to make everything easier.
 You have someone to watch your bag while you shower, you have someone who can share the weight of whatever supplies you carry, and you have someone whom you can rely upon every day.
 Although travelling together comes with its own challenges, I take my hat off to everyone who makes this trek solo.

-By mid-afternoon we were showered, and had washed our clothes and hung our laundry in the outside courtyard.
+By mid-afternoon, we were showered and had washed our clothes and hung our laundry in the outside courtyard.
 Afterwards, we decided to explore the old quarter, visit artisanal shops, and see the famed Cathedral de Santa Maria beside the Plaza Regla.
-The first thing we noticed about Leon's central cathedral are its massive twin spires, which tower over the nearby rooftops, and which can be seen throughout the old quarter.
+The first thing we noticed about Leon's central cathedral is its massive twin spires, which tower over the nearby rooftops, and which can be seen throughout the old quarter.

 Once in the plaza surrounding the cathedral, the large doorway, beautiful tympanum, and impressive rose window dominate the face of the building.
 Compared to Burgos the combination of the vast vaulted ceiling and many stained windows makes the Cathedral in Leon appear larger, and the interior space is much brighter.
 Inside we took hours attempting to take in as much as possible.
 In particular, we enjoyed the lit recessed statues, the beautiful stained glass windows, and the amazing artwork.